Valley separation of photoexcited carriers in bilayer graphene: Optovalleytronics in Bilayer Graphene

 We now propose two rudimentary experimental setups exploiting the properties of gapless and gapped bilayer graphene derived in sections \ref{sec:gappedselectionrules} and \ref{sec:polarplots} to create and measure valley separation.
 The two setups are illustrated in Fig. \ref{fig:valleytronic_device}.

 In the upper panel, there is a scheme for observing the optical valley Hall effect in uniformly-gapped bilayer graphene.
-Carriers should be excited by linearly-polarised light (red light spot in Fig.~\ref{fig:valleytronic_device}) above the band gap resulting in the anisotropic momentum and valley-index distribution, as shown in Fig. \ref{fig:gapped_polar}, and in the consequent spatial separation of the carriers from different valleys.
+Carriers should be excited by linearly-polarized light (red light spot in Fig.~\ref{fig:valleytronic_device}) above the band gap resulting in the anisotropic momentum and valley-index distribution, as shown in Fig. \ref{fig:gapped_polar}, and in the consequent spatial separation of the carriers from different valleys.
 For low enough excitation energies (below the inter-valley phonon energy), photoexcited carriers at the two opposite sides of the light spot will relax to the band edges (at the three satellite minima indicated by crosses in Fig.~\ref{fig:gapped_selection}) retaining their valley index.
-The consequent edge photoluminescence will be dominated by left (right) -handed circular polarisation in the $\bm{K}_{+} (\bm{K}_{-})$ valley.
+The consequent edge photoluminescence will be dominated by left (right) -handed circular polarization in the $\bm{K}_{+} (\bm{K}_{-})$ valley.
 To observe the effect, the sample should be doped (or gate-doped) so that photoexcited carriers recombine with their equilibrium counterparts.
 Thus, the valley index of minority carriers is detected.

 Notice that this detection approach is robust against the inclusion of higher-order hopping terms.
 Depending on the value of $\gamma_4$ (see Fig.~\ref{fig:gapped_band_structure}), photoexcited carriers may instead relax to the band edges at the $\bm{K}_{+} (\bm{K}_{-})$ points.
-In this case, they would predominantly emit right (left) -handed circularly polarised light in the $\bm{K}_{+} (\bm{K}_{-})$ valley.
-Importantly, the degree of circular polarisation from opposite sides of the light spot would still be opposite for the two inequivalent valleys, allowing for the detection of the valley polarisation.
+In this case, they would predominantly emit right (left) -handed circularly polarized light in the $\bm{K}_{+} (\bm{K}_{-})$ valley.
+Importantly, the degree of circular polarization from opposite sides of the light spot would still be opposite for the two nonequivalent valleys, allowing for the detection of the valley polarization.